H.R. Pufnstuf: Production

 After creating costumes for characters in the live-action portion of The Banana Splits Adventure Hour, Sid and Marty Krofft were asked to develop their own Saturday morning children's series for NBC.
 The plot was recycled from Kaleidoscope, a live puppet show the Kroffts had staged in the Coca-Cola pavilion of the HemisFair '68 World's Fair.
 It included several key characters from this show, such as Luther the dragon and a silly witch.
 Other ideas were cultivated from Sid's life.
 As a child, he had charged friends buttons, not pennies, to view puppet shows in his back yard; buttons were standard currency on Living Island.
 Sid and Marty had toured with their puppets as the opening act for Judy Garland, and they based Judy the Frog on her.
-Ludicrous Lion bears more than a passing resemblance to Irving, the eponymous lion in a pilot they had made in 1957 called Here's Irving.
+The Ludicrous Lion bears have more than a passing resemblance to Irving, the eponymous lion in a pilot they had made in 1957 called Here's Irving.

 Sid's friend Lionel Bart asked him to view a rough cut of the movie adaptation of Oliver!
 Sid took notice of young actor Jack Wild and immediately decided that he was the kid whom he wanted to play the lead in his television series.
 Only two actresses auditioned to play Witchiepoo.
 The first was then-unknown Penny Marshall.
 Stage veteran Billie Hayes came in next, set into a maniacal cackle and hopped up on a desk.
 She was given the part on the spot.

 For Marty Krofft, the production was a particular headache.
 Marty accepted guardianship of Jack Wild while the teenage boy was in the United States filming the show.
 He later described bringing Wild into his home as a mistake, considering that he already had his hands full with two young daughters.